July 23, 2024 2 Comments

 Hugh Stott’s legacy is one of giving back.

 The Fire Department Coffee Foundation donated $5,000 for the purchase of a new custom wheelchair.
-We also introduced a new Benefit Bag of coffee and a special T-shirt design, so our customers can support him, too.
+We also introduced a Benefit Bag of coffee and a special T-shirt design, so our customers can support him, too.
+Thanks to everyone who purchased these items, the foundation was able to donate an additional $3,555, making an even greater impact together.

-The coffee bag and shirt design feature the line “Everybody Gets Home Safe,” an apt phrase drawn from Hugh’s passion for firefighting and his love of baseball.
+The coffee bag and shirt design featured the line “Everybody Gets Home Safe,” an apt phrase drawn from Hugh’s passion for firefighting and his love of baseball.

 We showed up in style — in our custom-built Rosenbauer truck — and Hugh’s supporters showed up in full force at his home in Winfield, IL.